-Genetics graduates can find work within the health service and scientific research but further study at Masters or PhD level is also a popular choice
+Genetics graduates can find work within the health service, pharmaceutical or several other industries but further study at Masters or PhD level is also a popular choice especially if you're looking to make a career in research

 Job options